Civil Rights Defenders

-Civil Rights Defenders (Formerly the Swedish Helsinki Committee) is an international non-governmental organisation based in Stockholm, Sweden that does human rights work with a focus on civil and political rights.
+Civil Rights Defenders (Formerly the Swedish Helsinki Committee) is an international non-governmental organisation based in Stockholm, Sweden, that does human rights work with a focus on civil and political rights.
 They primarily work to support local human rights defenders by providing them with capacity building, training, and funding, as well as security and emergency support for human rights defenders at risk.

 Founded in 1982 as the Swedish Helsinki Committee, the original focus of Civil Rights Defenders was to monitor and support the civil rights portion of the Helsinki Accords.
 In 2009, the organisation changed its name to Civil Rights Defenders and it now works in Sweden, Eastern Europe, Central Asia, Southeast Asia, the Western Balkans, Latin America, and in East & Horn of Africa.

 History

 Civil Rights Defenders was founded in 1982 as the Swedish Helsinki Committee for Human Rights (Svenska Helsingforskommittén för mänskliga rättigheter) to monitor compliance with the human rights provisions of the Helsinki Final Act, along with Helsinki Committees for Human Rights in several countries.
 Gerald Nagler, who also co-founded the International Helsinki Federation for Human Rights, was the founder of the Swedish Helsinki Committee, and then also Chairman of the organisation from 1992 until 2004.
 Robert Hårdh led the organisation as Secretary General from 2000 until 2009 and then as Executive Director until 2017.
+Between 2018 and 2024, Anders L. Pettersson] served as Executive Director of Civil Rights Defenders.
+In May 2025, Sofia Walan took office as Executive Director of Civil Rights Defenders.

 After the fall of the Berlin Wall, the organisation also worked to monitor and improve the human rights situation in the former Yugoslavia throughout the conflicts of the 1990s.
 In 2009, the Swedish Helsinki Committee changed its name to Civil Rights Defenders, and began working in additional regions of the world with the primary mission to support local human rights groups in repressive countries.
 They also now act as a watchdog human rights organisation in Sweden.

 Natalia Project

 The Natalia Project is an alarm system for human rights defenders at risk that helps to ensure the survival of human rights defenders.
 It was launched in 2013, and is named after Natalia Estemirova, a Russian human rights activist and recipient of the Right Livelihood Award who was abducted and murdered in 2009 while working to document cases of human rights abuses in Chechnya.

 The device uses cellphone and satellite navigation technology to transmit an alarm signal that its bearer is in acute danger.
 Triggering the alarm transmits data about the bearer's location and personal details to enable a local and global response.
 Each Natalia Project participant receives security training and develops an incident response protocol based on their specific circumstances.

-Program Participants: Frank Mugisha (Uganda), Olena Shevchenko (Ukraine), Genesis Davila (Venezuela), Abdifatah Hassan Ali (Somalia).
+Program Participants: Frank Mugisha (Uganda), Olena Shevchenko (Ukraine), Génesis Dávila (Venezuela), Abdifatah Hassan Ali (Somalia).